chryssa-pat/ReStrat/README.md

 This project is part of **Programming & Systems in World Wide Web** compulsory course in Computer Engineering & Informatics Department of University of Patras for Winter Semester 2023-2024 (Semester 7).

-Further information about the design and the implementation of the project can be found in the technical report at the **Documentation** folder.
+Further information about the design and the implementation of the app can be found in the technical report at the **Documentation** folder.

 ## Programming Tools & Environment
 Visual Studio Code, XAMPP, Bootstrap

+## Technologies
+HTML, PHP, JavaScript, AJAX